NE1W01F/WolfLib/README.md

 For detailed installation instructions and examples, refer to the [Documentation](https://github.com/NE1W01F/WolfLib/wiki).

 ## Contributing
-We welcome contributions from the community to enhance and improve WolfLib - StealthAPI.
+We welcome contributions from the community to enhance and improve WolfLib.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.